 Skip to contents

-code_book() creates an interactive and exportable codebook summarizing all variables of a data frame.
+code_book() creates an interactive and exportable codebook summarizing selected variables of a data frame.
 It builds upon varlist() to provide an overview of variable names, labels, classes, and representative values in a sortable, searchable table.

 Usage